JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

 dandy!

 ##### some incredibly short and abbreviated evolutionary pill
-traditionally, databases will store data in columns, each column representing a field such as name, age, birthday, price, etc, and text such as articles, biographies, comments, etc were stored in "text fields", ranging from a few chars to big blobs.
+traditionally, databases will store data in columns, each column representing a field such as name, age, birthday, price, etc, and text such as articles, biographies, comments, etc were stored in some sort of "text / numerical fields", ranging from a few chars to big blobs.

 that meant that as searching is performed on a column basis, querying the blobs of text was not as efficient as querying another field.<br>
 the text will be just that, text.<br>